-PHASES ACTORS (1) PRE-DESIGN (2) CONCEPT DESIGN (3) TECHNICAL DESIGN (4) DETAILED ENGINEERING (5) CONSTRUCTION (6) COMMISSIONING AND HANDOVER (7) POST- OCCUPANCY to engineering tools requirements and potential design changes - Coordinate with project manager impact on scope, schedule and cost of the required changes if decided (dealing with geological uncertainty) selections, and construction methods reflect sustainable goals - Update studies to reflect latest design - Aid in value engineering process compliance model as required - Quantify impact of changes during construction - Participate for certification between modelled & actual data - Work to spread information on results within industry - Ground specialists for ground detection, drilling and excavation works.
-Kick off with the Project Manager Collection of all the information of the project area e.g. dimension, critical issues, cartography maps (digital or printed) with the utilities, rock/soil materials, etc. Application for - Execution of the survey for identifying the underground utilities in the excavation area Perform data analysis and produce a cartographic map of the underground utilities Eventually execute a further on-site inspection to validate the results Provide input to the installation designers Install a monitoring equipment to verify in real time possible displacement of buildings/struct ures during the excavation Run the system and check the results Drilling works monitoring (rate of penetration) - Quantify drilling tools performance Analyse drilling tools damaging mechanisms to improve future tool material and geometries designs
+PHASES ACTORS (1) PRE-DESIGN (2) CONCEPT DESIGN (3) TECHNICAL DESIGN (4) DETAILED ENGINEERING (5) CONSTRUCTION (6) COMMISSIONING AND HANDOVER (7) POST- OCCUPANCY - Ground specialists for ground detection, drilling and excavation works.
+Kick off with the Project Manager Collection of all the information of the project area e.g. dimension, critical issues, cartography maps (digital or printed) with the utilities, rock/soil materials, etc. Application for the authorization, from the local municipality, to access the job site Design of the survey considering installation and site constraints Prepare the equipment Selection of drilling tools (materials and geometries) - Execution of the survey for identifying the underground utilities in the excavation area Perform data analysis and produce a cartographic map of the underground utilities Eventually execute a further on-site inspection to validate the results Provide input to the installation designers Install a monitoring equipment to verify in real time possible displacement of buildings/struct ures during the excavation Run the system and check the results Drilling works monitoring (rate of penetration) - Quantify drilling tools performance - Analyse drilling tools damaging mechanisms to improve future tool material and geometries designs